Terms of Business

 We take all complaints seriously.
 If you are dissatisfied with the level of service you have received from your insurer please follow the complaints procedure laid out in your policy document.
 If your complaint is regarding Channel Insurance Brokers Limited, please contact us:

-- In writing – Chief Executive, Channel Insurance Brokers Limited, PO Box 664, 4 South Esplanade, St Peter Port, GY1 3PZ
+- In writing – Managing Director, Channel Insurance Brokers Limited, PO Box 664, 4 South Esplanade, St Peter Port, GY1 3PZ

 - By phone – Telephone 01481 726971